This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Melt 1 tablespoon of butter in a small bowl and set it aside.
+• Melt the Butter: Melt 1 tablespoon of butter in a small bowl and set it aside to cool slightly.

-• In a separate medium-sized bowl, whisk the egg and buttermilk together.
-Add the melted, cooled butter and vanilla and whisk to combine.
+• Mix Wet Ingredients: In a medium bowl, whisk the egg and buttermilk until smooth.
+Add the melted, cooled butter and vanilla, and whisk again to combine.

-• Pour the buttermilk and egg mixture into the flour mixture and stir until just combined.
+• Combine Wet and Dry Ingredients: Pour the buttermilk mixture into the bowl with the dry ingredients.
+Gently stir until just combined.

-• Heat a 10-inch skillet over medium heat.
-Lightly brush the pan with a neutral oil like vegetable, canola or avocado oil, or use a little melted butter.
+• Heat the Skillet: Place a 10-inch skillet over medium heat.
+Lightly brush with a neutral oil, like vegetable, canola, or avocado oil, or a bit of melted butter.

-• Once the pan is hot, pour in about ¾ cup of batter.
+• Cook the Pancakes: Once the skillet is hot, pour in 1/2 to 3/4 cup of batter for each pancake.

-• Remove the pancake from the skillet, add a little more oil or butter, and repeat until all of the batter is used.
+• Repeat: Remove the pancake from the skillet and add a little more oil or butter as needed.
+Repeat with the remaining batter.

 Notes

-• Batter Check: If your batter seems too thick, add a splash of buttermilk.
+• Adjust Batter If Needed: Too thick?
+Add a splash of buttermilk.
 Too thin?
-Stir in a spoonful or two of flour.
+Mix in a little flour.

 Nutrition